The ketogenic diet or keto, for short, has become super popular over the years.

 Your liver becomes your best friend as it is responsible for letting fatty acids into your bloodstream and converting them into something called ketone bodies.

-Ketone bodies are a type of fat molecule which is used to give energy to cells, not only the cells within the body but also within the brain.
-And this is where keto gets its name ketone bodies and the state of your body known as ketosis.
+Ketone bodies are a type of fat molecule which is used to give energy to cells all over your body, including the brain.
+And this is where keto gets its name–from ketone bodies and the state of your body known as ketosis.

 The Ketogenic Diet Vs. Other Diets